-As an Eastern European country, Romania overlaps, timezone wise, with most of Europe, the timezone differences being easy to cover.
+As an Eastern European country, Romania overlaps, timezone-wise, with most of Europe.
+The timezone differences are easy to cover.

-As far as the United States are concerned, there’s a 7 hour time difference from the East Coast and a 10 hour time difference from the West Coast.
+As far as the United States is concerned, there’s a 7-hour time difference from the East Coast and a 10-hour time difference from the West Coast.
 Meetings can take place in the morning or evening to maintain an effective schedule, especially in augmented teams.

 The official timezone is GMT+3 (due to daylight saving time).